 NextGen Professors: Call for Applications

 NextGen Professors is a career-development program focused on preparing Cornell graduate students and postdocs for faculty careers across institutional types.
-The primary audience for this program is doctoral students (in year 3 or beyond) and postdocs from backgrounds historically underrepresented in the professoriate, and/or those with a demonstrated commitment to advancing diversity, inclusion, access and equity in academia.
-Participants are members of a cohort who together, engage in series of professional and career development activities including monthly NextGen Professors meetings, Power Mentoring Sessions with faculty, and the Future Professors Institute.
-Participants also engage in program offerings of CIRTL at Cornell, which focus on effectively integrating research and teaching skills for career development.
+The primary audience for this program is doctoral students (in year three or beyond) and postdocs from backgrounds historically underrepresented in the professoriate and/or those with a demonstrated commitment to advancing diversity, inclusion, access, and equity in academia.
+Participants are members of a cohort who, together, engage in series of professional and career development activities including monthly NextGen Professors meetings, Power Mentoring Sessions with faculty, and the Future Professors Institute.
+Participants also engage in program offerings of Future Faculty and Academic Careers, which focus on effectively integrating research and teaching skills for career development.

 To apply, please fill out the NextGen Professors Application, within which you will be prompted to upload the following documents.
 Follow the links for our recommended resources on developing these mini statements.

 - Curriculum Vitae (CV)

 - Teaching Mini Statement (500 words or less)